 Pre-Graduation Work Experience

-Engineering and geoscience related work experience gained prior to graduation can be submitted for review to the Board of Admissions once you are enrolled in the Member-in-Training program provided that:
+Engineering and geoscience related work experience gained prior to graduation can be submitted for review once you are enrolled in the Member-in-Training program provided that:

 Up to 12 months of pre-grad experience can be credited towards the work experience requirement.